profsmith89/ctps/_sources/chap07.md

 Before reading on, practice writing the pseudocode for the loop I just described.
 What type of loop might you use (i.e., a for- or a while-loop)?
 What's the condition we'll test that protects the break-statement in the loop?
 ```

-**Searching for the smallest difference.** As we slowly add bits to the righthand side of the significand, we increase the precision of our binary encoding by reducing the difference between the input decimal fraction `n` and our current `best` guess, which is a binary fraction that we'll store in `encoding`.
+## Searching for the smallest difference

+As we slowly add bits to the righthand side of the significand, we increase the precision of our binary encoding by reducing the difference between the input decimal fraction `n` and our current `best` guess, which is a binary fraction that we'll store in `encoding`.
 The complete script is below.

 I used a for-loop since we know the maximum number of bits in our significand; the loop must end at that maximum and a for-loop makes this easy to do and to understand.
 You could build an equivalent solution with a while-loop.